Floer trajectories and stabilizing divisors: Transversality and compactness

 as in \cite[Lemma 6.6]{cm:trans}.
 Then the map $\olp$ of \eqref{here} has surjective linearization and has Fredholm index two less than the corresponding map for transverse intersection.
 This shows that these strata are of codimension at least two, and so empty.

-Next we prove part (b) of Theorem \ref{main}, that is, each stratum of index one or two corresponding to a broken trajectory or disk bubble at distance $0$ or $\infty$ has a tubular neighborhood in any larger stratum whose closure contains it.

-First we consider the case of a broken Floer trajectory.
+Next we prove part (b) of Theorem \ref{main}.
+That is, we show that each stratum of index one or two corresponding to a broken trajectory or disk bubble at distance $0$ or $\infty$ has a tubular neighborhood in any larger stratum whose closure contains it.
+First consider the case of a broken Floer trajectory.
 The existence of a tubular neighborhood is a consequence of a parametrized version of the standard gluing theorem for Floer trajectories, keeping in mind that the gluing parameter is not (at least obviously) a local coordinate on the moduli space.
 Let $u = (u_1,u_2)$ be a broken trajectory with domain $C = (C_1,C_2)$ of type $\Gamma = \Gamma_1 \# \Gamma_2$ with $n = n_1 + n_2$ markings.
-One constructs for any sufficiently small gluing parameter $\delta$ and {\em approximate} Floer trajectory $u_\delta : C_\delta \to X $ with domain the stable disk $C_\delta$ given by gluing $C_1,C_2$ using a neck of length $1/\delta$.
+One constructs for any sufficiently small gluing parameter $\delta$ and {\em approximate} Floer trajectory $u_\delta : C_\delta \to X $ with domain the stable strip $C_\delta$ given by gluing $C_1,C_2$ using a neck of length $1/\delta$.
 Choose a local trivialization of the universal bundle as in \eqref{localtriv}.
 We identify $\M_\Gamma^i$ locally with $T_{[C]} \M_\Gamma^i$ by choosing coordinates.
 For any $m \in \M_\Gamma^i$ let $j(m)_\delta$ denote the complex structure on $C_\delta$ obtained by gluing together the given complex structures on the components of $C$ given by $j(m)$.
 Consider the map

 We show that $(\cF_u^{\delta})^{-1}(0)$ is non-empty and cut out transversally.
 To show that the linearized operator is surjective, one constructs a right inverse from the right inverses associated with $u_a, a = 1,2$.
 Namely consider the maps